linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Stochastic Processes and Tools/Stochastic Integrals.md

 Abstract: Calculus is an important tool because it provides two key ideas for financial modeling: (1) the concept of instantaneous rate of change, and (2) a framework and rules for linking together quantities and their instantaneous rates of change.
 Calculus made the concept of infinitely small quantities precise with the notion of limit.
 If the rate of change can get arbitrarily close to a definite number by making the time interval sufficiently small, that number is the instantaneous rate of change.
 The instantaneous rate of change is the limit of the rate of change when the length of the interval gets infinitely small.
 This limit is referred to as the derivative of a function, or simply derivative.
 Starting from this definition and with the help of a number of rules for computing a derivative, it was shown that the instantaneous rate of change of a number of functions can be explicitly computed as a closed formula.
 The process of computing a derivative, referred to as differentiation, solves the problem of finding the steepness of the tangent to a curve; the process of integration solves the problem of finding the area below a given curve.
 A key result of calculus is the discovery that integration and derivation are inverse operations: Integrating the derivative of a function yields the function itself.
 Standard calculus deals with deterministic functions.
 As such, there are limits as to the application of integration of determinist functions to financial modeling such as pricing contingent claims.
 The major application of integration to financial modeling involves stochastic integrals.
 An understanding of stochastic integrals is needed to understand an important tool in contingent claims valuation: stochastic differential equations.

 In elementary calculus, integration is an operation performed on single, deterministic functions; the end product is another single, deterministic function.
 Integration defines a process of cumulation: The integral of a function represents the area below the function.
 However, the usefulness of deterministic functions in financial modeling is limited.
-Given the amount of uncertainty, few laws in finan cial theory can be expressed through them.
+Given the amount of uncertainty, few laws in financial theory can be expressed through them.
 It is necessary to adopt an ensemble view, where the path of economic variables must be considered a realization of a stochastic process, not a deterministic path.
 We must therefore move from deterministic integration to stochastic integration.
 In doing so we have to define how to cumulate random shocks in a continuous-time environment.
 These concepts require rigorous

 definition.
 In this entry, we define the concept and the properties of stochastic integration.
 Based on the concept of stochastic integration, an important tool used in financial modeling, stochastic differential equations can be understood.